 Today, immediacy rules every sphere of human interaction.
 We want to know it, we want to know it now, and we want to move on.
 The world is at our fingertips every second of every day and as a result, some of the greatest opportunities to commune with a moment pass by unappreciated.

-It’s convenient to wake up and check my three emails, Facebook, SMS and Snap Chat before getting out of bed, but sometimes I need to leave the smartphone at home and reconnect with raw reality; the kind you can see, smell, taste, touch and love.
+It’s convenient to wake up and check my emails, text, Whatsapp, Instagram, and Facebook all before getting out of bed, but sometimes I need to leave the smartphone at home and reconnect with raw reality––the kind you can see, smell, taste, touch and love.

 Twenty seven years old.
 I have written it the long way, because it takes the visual impact of each syllable to fully appreciate the longevity of the age.
 As anyone who has made it past a quarter of a century knows, the birthdays flit past with less ceremony and twice as much reflection.